 "Anyone who has a persistent cough should be evaluated by his or her health care provider," said Susan Schoenfeld, deputy state epidemiologist for infectious disease.
 "People with suspected or confirmed pertussis should stay away from others until five days of antibiotic therapy have been completed.
 We ask anyone with coughing illness to stay away from infants, and we recommend that pregnant women get vaccinated to pass some protection on to their newborn."

 In 2012, said Schoenfeld, Vermont had a pertussis outbreak, in which 645 cases were diagnosed and treated.
 Oddly enough, she said, very few of them were discovered in Windham County.
-Prior to the 2012 outbreak, the state's average was about 18 a year, said Schoenfeld.

 Why it has appeared in Brattleboro this year may never be known she said, but Windham County might have gotten lucky that it occurred at the end of the school year.
 The Department of Health is following up with parents of the afflicted and with health care providers, and is also notifying child care providers and summer camp administrators to keep a close eye on their wards.
 Schoenfeld credited Windham County health care providers with identifying the local outbreak and reacting to it expeditiously.